 BSc, MSc, PhD

-I am part of the Centre for Statistics in Medicine (CSM) statistical team for NHS trials, where I lead statistical work on clinical trials and research on trial methodology.
-I am a senior advisor on the NIHR Research Design Service (RDS) team, which provides free advice on research design to researchers in the South Central region.
-I collaborate extensively with principle investigators in trial design and grant applications.
-I also provide statistical supervision in fellowship applications.
+From 2014 - 2018, I worked in the Centre for Statistics in Medicine (CSM), where I lead statistical work on clinical trials, observational studies, and research on trial methodology.
+I was a senior advisor on the NIHR Research Design Service (RDS) team, which provides free advice on research design to researchers in the South Central region.
+I collaborated extensively with principle investigators in trial design and grant applications.

 I was awarded a PhD in Statistical Signal Processing in 2007 from UMIST (now the University of Manchester), after completing my BSc and MSc degrees in Electrical Engineering at the Beijing Institute of Technology, China.
 I joined CSM in 2014.

-Joining CSM has been one of the best choices I have made in my life, as I thoroughly enjoy working with the team on clinical trials and other medical studies.
-When I am not working on trials, you can find me practising yoga, playing piano badly, planting in the garden, or sewing pillowcases for my two boys.
+Joining CSM and then NDPH has been one of the best choices I have made in my life, as I thoroughly enjoy working with the team on epidemiology and other medical studies.
+When I am at home, you can find me practising yoga, making noise on the violin, planting in the garden, or sewing pillowcases for my two boys.

 Mackillop L. et al, (2018), JMIR mHealth and uHealth, 6